Virtues and DeVices: The 7 Deadly Digital Sins

 So, if COMPARISON is the vice, then CONTENTMENT is the virtue.

-Be content with who you are, and who God made you to be.
-Be content with what God called you to do and the way He called you to do it.
+Be content with who you are and who God made you to be.
+Be content with what God called you to do and how He called you to do it.
 Be the best version of yourself, and don’t try to be a cheap imitation of somebody else.

 The fourth Deadly Digital Sin is…